 5. Clear Overview of the Project Requirements

 Gantt charts give a clear overview of the project requirements.
-The software provides a calendar view that can set milestones, dependencies, assign duties, highlight risks and tasks for the project requirements.
+The software provides a calendar view that can set milestones, and dependencies, assign duties and highlight risks and tasks for the project requirements.
 So team members can better understand their work responsibilities and how their effort will build up the project's success.

-According to Microsoft, "Gantt charts help you schedule your tasks in the project and helps you track the project's progress."
+According to Microsoft, "Gantt charts help you schedule your tasks in the project and help you track the project's progress."

 Are you ready to improve your project management skills to the next level with the help of a dedicated Gantt chart module?
 Projectsly is one of the easiest Gant chart tools to use with its numerous functionalities.
-With Projectsly, you can set task dependencies, set start and end times, set milestones, set critical path, project progress line, set a custom budget, track project cost, and many more.
+With Projectsly, you can set task dependencies, set start and end times, set milestones, set critical paths, and project progress lines, set a custom budget, track project costs, and many more.

 Projectsly has all the features you need to ensure that you complete your project on time and stay within the set budget.